-The magnificent Bernese Oberland region, recognised for the impressive triple-peaks of Eiger, Mönch and Jungfrau (the Ogre, Monk and Maiden), is a major tourist area with resorts boasting world-class winter and summer activities.
+Recognised for the impressive triple-peaks of Eiger, Mönch and Jungfrau (the Ogre, Monk and Maiden), the magnificent Bernese Oberland region is a major tourist area with resorts boasting world-class winter and summer activities.
 It also features one of the most popular tourist excursions in Switzerland, the breathtaking cog railway to the Jungfrau Plateau.
-From here, the highest station in the world, staggering views and ice caverns within the glacier can be enjoyed.
+From there, one of the highest railway stations in the world, visitors can enjoy staggering views and ice caverns within the glacier.

 Bernese Oberland © Edwin Lee